Luminova Framework

 string $search,

-string $operator,
+string $comparison,

 array<int,mixed>|string $list,